 The weekend sessions begin Saturday morning and end Sunday afternoon.

 - Weekend 1 – November 9-10, 2019, Windjammer Inn, Burlington

 - Weekend 2 – December 7-8, 2019, Middlebury Inn, Middlebury

 - Weekend 3 – January 11-12, 2020, Capitol Plaza, Montpelier

-- Graduation takes place at the Vermont State House in Montpelier on Disability Awareness Day, usually in February
+- Graduation takes place at the Vermont State House in Montpelier on Disability Awareness Day, March 12, 2020

 Sponsors nominate candidates for the Leadership Series.
 Series sponsors are: the Vermont Developmental Disabilities Council and the Vermont Family Network, with support from Green Mountain Self-Advocates, the Vermont Department of Health, and the UVM Center on Disability and Community Inclusion.